Praneeth-2602/PlacementOS/README.md

 ## Development Notes

 - Cookies on `localhost` are shared across ports — API on `:8000` and frontend on `:3000` work together in dev.
 - The frontend does **not** use NextAuth.
-OAuth is handled entirely by the FastAPI backend; the frontend redirects to API auth routes and reads session state via `GET /auth/me`.
+OAuth is handled by the FastAPI backend; the frontend redirects to API auth routes and reads session state via `GET /auth/me`.
-- Redis client is wired in Phase 1 but actively used starting Phase 2 (sync jobs, caching).
+- Without Redis, sync jobs run **inline** (good for local dev).
+With `REDIS_URL`, run the ARQ worker for background processing.
 - For PostgreSQL in production: install `psycopg[binary]` separately (`pip install 'psycopg[binary]'`).
+- Seed after migrate: `python -m scripts.seed`.